joonaMakiKorte/Sudoku/README.md

 - **FXML & CSS** for styling and layout.
 - **Backtracking Algorithm** for Sudoku board generation and brute-force solving.

-Enjoy solving Sudoku with an intuitive and polished JavaFX experience! 🚀
+The executable game can be found in src/main/java/com/example/sudokuguifx/SudokuGUI.java Enjoy solving Sudoku with an intuitive and polished JavaFX experience! 🚀